gootieno/ModuleRepo/Mod3-Workbook/Week7/Day2/06-css-colors-borders-and-shadows/README.md

 You will begin with a web page that has all of the HTML and a little CSS completed.
 You only need to add to the CSS to complete each phase.

+After completing each phase, you can run the Cypress tests to confirm that you applied the correct styling.
+Keep in mind that often **there are many ways to accomplish the same goal with CSS**.
+The Cypress tests only evaluate the final output, but does not evaluate the approach you took to get to the output.
+Feel free to refactor your CSS and try multiple approaches!

 ## Phase 1 - Borders